nl253/GeneticAlgo/README.md

   // by default it's set to a small value based on minNGeneMut and nGenes (the more genes, the higer it is)
   maxNGeneMut: null,

+  // keep track of improvements in previous rounds to detect local minima
+  // (if you find that the algorithm gets stuck too quickly, increase it)
+  nTrack: 100,
   // this is used to detect being stuck local minima (no improvment)
+  // (you should not need to change it)
   minImprove: 1E-s6,
-  // keep track of improvements in last 50 rounds to detect local minima
-  nTrack: 100,

-  // if you *don't* set it, it will grow with time
-  // and based on how fit the candidate is (more fit => more likely to use mutation)
-  pMutate: null,

-  // it makes sense for it to be 100 - 1500 ish
-  popSize: 300,

   // when mutating, the value of a gene is replaced with a random value
   // this is set intelligently based on dtype